-One way to do this is by analysing each stage of the buyer funnel.
+One way to do this is by analyzing each stage of the buyer funnel.

 If you primarily operate online, visit your competitors’ websites to better understand their marketing strategy.
 Use tools like SEMRush to discover their traffic sources and the keywords on which they are positioned.
-Also analyse their content, their incentives and their pricing policies.
+Also analyze their content, their incentives, and their pricing policies.
 Tools like Moz can help you understand how they rank for the keywords that you’re trying to position yourself on.

 Do they have case studies?
 Who are their case studies, what are the case studies about?

 We should also keep an eye on job ads.
-At Meltwater, using our OutsideInsight reports we compared our hiring strategy with that of other players in our market.
-To do this, we analysed job offers published on Linkedin between September 15, 2013, and October 15, 2013, according to various criteria such as the type of job, location and level of experience required.
+At Meltwater, using our reports we compared our hiring strategy with that of other players in our market.
+To do this, we analyzed job offers published on Linkedin according to various criteria such as the type of job, location, and level of experience required.